Logic program proportions: Conclusion

 \section{Conclusion}

-This paper contributed to the foundations of artificial general intelligence by introducing an abstract algebraic framework for logic-based analogical reasoning and learning in the setting of logic programming.
-For this, we defined the composition and concatenation of logic programs and showed, by giving numerous examples, that syntactically similar programs have similar decompositions.
+This paper studied directed analogical proportions between logic programs for logic-based analogical reasoning and learning in the setting of logic programming.
+This enabled us to compare logic programs possibly across different domains in a uniform way which is crucial for AI-systems.
+For this, we defined the composition and concatenation of logic programs and showed, by giving some examples, that syntactically similar programs have similar decompositions.
 This observation led us to the notion of logic program forms which are proper generalizations of logic programs.
-We then used forms to formalize analogical proportions between logic programs as a mechanism for deriving novel programs in an `unknown' target domain via analogical transfer---realized by generalization and instantiation---from a `known' source domain.
+We then used forms to formalize directed analogical proportions between logic programs --- as an instance of the author's model of analogical proportions --- as a mechanism for deriving novel programs in an ``unknown'' target domain via analogical transfer --- realized by generalization and instantiation --- from a ``known'' source domain.